danilouie/blog/daniellelouieblog/content/about.md

 ## About Me

 Hi!
-I'm Danielle, a fourth-year undergraduate at UC Berkeley double-majoring in Sustainable Environmental Design and Data Science.
-I am passionate about utilizing technology to model and develop sustainable solutions for our environment.
-Throughout my student career, I have gained valuable experience in data processing and analysis, app developments and deployment, GIS mapping, 3D prototyping, sustainable research.
+I'm Danielle, a graduate student at USC pursuing an M.S. in Applied Data Science.
+I recently graduated from UC Berkeley with a B.A. in Data Science and B.A. in Sustainable Environmental Design.
+I am passionate about utilizing machine learning to design sustainable solutions for our environment.
+Throughout my student career, I have gained valuable experience in data processing and analysis, app developments and deployment, GIS mapping, 3D prototyping, and sustainable research.

 ## Active Involvement
 Currently, I am a Data Scientist intern at the Eric and Wendy Schmidt Center for Data Science and Environment (DSE).
 As a part of the <a href="https://dse.berkeley.edu/programs/co-design-environmental-stewardship" target="_blank" rel="noopener noreferrer">Indigenous Environmental Stewardship</a> team, I build executables, curate interactive visualizations, and define boundaries for data sovereignty.